 - Once the onion is well coated, add in the tomato puree and give it all a good stir.4 tablespoon tomato puree

 - After a couple of minutes, pour in the tinned chopped tomatoes and stir well.800 g tinned tomatoes

 - Next put the quartered mushrooms in and stir until they’re coated in the sauce.
 Simmer for 5-7 mins, as the mushrooms release water, the sauce will thin out a little.250 g chestnut mushrooms

 - Pop in the cauliflower then simmer for 10-15 minutes, uncovered.
 Make sure the cauliflower is submerged in the sauce.250 g cauliflower

 - The sauce should have now thickened up.
-Squeeze in the lime juice and stir well.1 tbsp fresh lime juice
+Squeeze in the lime juice and stir well.1 tablespoon fresh lime juice

 - Take off the heat and add in the chopped coriander, stir again, then season with salt.
-Serve with veg curry with pilau rice, naan and raita.4 tbsp fresh coriander
+Serve with veg curry with pilau rice, naan and raita.4 tablespoon fresh coriander

 - Mix up the vegetables for whatever you have in the fridge.

 - If you have aubergine, potato or pumpkin to use up, bake in the oven for 20 minutes (gas mark 5) before adding to the curry at the same time as the cauliflower.